InfoSecInnovations/project-fantastic/README.md

 ## Known issues

 - Attempting to run `npm i` after the project has already been installed can result in errors.
 A workaround that seems to solve this is to delete all node_modules directories and all package-lock.json files from the project directory (just skip any that can't be deleted, this is due to symlinks).
 Alternatively, try deleting the whole repo and cloning it again.

-- The Logs page is currently broken since a recent hyperapp update.
-This will be fixed soon.

 - Re-installing the project deletes the database and custom config as we haven't yet provided a way to gracefully upgrade.